awsdocs/amazon-sagemaker-developer-guide/doc_source/experiments-create.md

 1. \(Studio\) In the trial list, double\-click the trial to display a list of the components in the trial \(this example has one trial\)\.
 Your list should look similar to the following:
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/studio/studio-setup-component-list.png)

-1. \(Studio\) To view information about the experiment, trial, and job \(trial component\), see [View and Compare SageMaker Experiments, Trials, and Trial Components](experiments-view-compare.md)\.
+1. \(Studio\) To view information about the experiment, trial, and job \(trial component\), see [View and Compare Amazon SageMaker Experiments, Trials, and Trial Components](experiments-view-compare.md)\.

-To clean up the resources you created, see [Clean Up SageMaker Experiment Resources](experiments-cleanup.md)\.
+To clean up the resources you created, see [Clean Up Amazon SageMaker Experiment Resources](experiments-cleanup.md)\.